What are Information, Education and Communication materials?

 4. Borrow good ideas, but adapt them

-The scale of the COVID-19 pandemic means that there is now a wealth of IEC materials available globally.
 Take time to look at examples of effective IEC materials from other countries and consider whether similar ideas could be effective in your context.
 Take time to think about how you could adapt ideas that have worked in other settings and make them relevant to your context and aligned with national guidelines.
 Use the checklist below as a starting point:

 Is the message aligned with national guidelines in my setting?